romorin/romorin.github.com/_projects/twitch.md

 live: http://romorin.com/twitch/
 ---

 Another freeCodeCamp project, to display a list of twitch streamers.
-Notable for experimeting with svg to create a crossair around a stream while hovering the cursor on it.
+Notable for experimenting with SVG to create a crosshair around a stream while hovering the cursor on it.
 I also tried to reuse as much as possible from the last freeCodeCamp project, the wikipedia viewer.